 Festival Pablo Casals

 Started in 1950 in Prades, Casals explained that the “festival was a necessary thing, like a debt that I had towards the town that adopted me”.
 Each and every year since, the festival has presented an inspiring series of concerts played by some of the greatest musicians of our day.
-Pablo Casals himself participated up to the age of 90, this year being the 50th anniversary of his last ever performance!
+Pablo Casals himself participated up to the age of 90!

 In 1976, at the suggestion of the violinist, Fred Mucciolini, an Academy of Music was set up to welcome young musicians and give master classes in the art of chamber music.

-The student concerts held in the last week of the festival present a great opportunity to visit the charming villages of the Conflent and to listen to the stars of tomorrow performing in the small churches packed full of Baroque art and proud parents.
+The student concerts, usually held in the last week of the festival, present a great opportunity to visit the charming villages of the Conflent and to listen to the stars of tomorrow performing in the small churches packed full of Baroque art and proud parents.
 The atmosphere is intimate and the size of the churches ensures that everyone can see and feel a part of the event.

 Arriving early you can stroll around the picturesque villages, enjoy their beauty, stroll along the cobbled streets and discover the old stone buildings before going into the cool church to make the most of the music.